Asosiasaun Chega! Ba Ita is a small and active NGO in Dili, Timor-Leste which aims to:

 Following a transitional period under the UN administration, the Reception, Truth and Reconciliation Commission (CAVR) was set up to investigate human rights violations committed during the occupation and resulted in 204 recommendations for the newly established Timorese state.

-Since 2010, ACbit has been campaigning on the findings and recommendations of CAVR, creating a public dialogue to acknowledge past violations of women’s rights and lobbing relevant government and non-government bodies to implement essential policies and services to support victims of violence.
+Since 2010, ACbit has been campaigning on the findings and recommendations of CAVR, creating a public dialogue to acknowledge past violations of women’s rights and lobbing relevant government and non-government bodies to implement essential policies and services to support survivors and victims of violence.

 - Support for more than 120 women survivors’ economic projects in cooperation with the Ministry of Social Solidarity.